v3I4r10/v3I4r10.github.io/_posts/2023-12-28-Introduction to hooking with Frida.md

 `./Android/jadx/build/jadx/bin/jadx-gui`

 Once opened, go to MainActivty file.
-As it names indicatd, this file represents the main activity of the application.
-It includes the activity's lifecycle methods (onCreate, onStart, onResume, etc.) and the logic associated with handling user interface elements and user interactions.
+As it names indicates, this file represents the main activity of the application.
+It includes the activity's methods (onCreate, onStart, onResume, etc.) and the logic associated with handling user interface elements and user interactions.

 ![6d5f8eb443a6f3e0a81dfd957b404b35.png](/assets/img/screenshots/hooking_frida/6d5f8eb443a6f3e0a81dfd957b404b35.png)